SebasSaenz/chickenphages/README.md

   -d /path/to/checkv-db
 ```

-## High-quality viral genomes and vOTUs
+## High-quality viral genomes and vOTUs {#high-quality-viral-genomes-and-votus}

-This section describes the steps to filter high-quality viral genomes and cluster them into viral Operational Taxonomic Units (vOTUs) based on pairwise nucleotide similarity.
+This section describes the steps to filter high-quality viral genomes
+and cluster them into viral Operational Taxonomic Units (vOTUs) based on
+pairwise nucleotide similarity.

-Scripts to cluster the viral genomes at 95% ANI and 85% min-coveerage can be found in : <https://github.com/snayfach/MGV>
+Scripts to cluster the viral genomes at 95% ANI and 85% min-coveerage
+can be found in : <https://github.com/snayfach/MGV>

---min_ani 95: defines vOTUs based on ≥95% nucleotide identity
+--min_ani 95: defines vOTUs based on ≥95% nucleotide identity --min_tcov
---min_tcov 85: subject genome must be ≥85% covered
+85: subject genome must be ≥85% covered --min_qcov 0: no coverage
---min_qcov 0: no coverage threshold for the query genome (relaxed for inclusivity)
+threshold for the query genome (relaxed for inclusivity)

 ```
 # Extracts contigs that meet predefined quality thresholds (e.g., ≥50% completeness) based on CheckV results.